Cheapest SSD Per TB — April 2026 Price Comparison

 What's driving the price increase?

 All major NAND manufacturers have confirmed that 2026 production capacity is sold out, largely to AI and data center customers.
 Consumer SSDs are getting what's left.
-TrendForce projects another 33–38% NAND flash price increase in Q1 2026, with client SSD prices expected to rise at least 40% quarter-over-quarter — the largest increase among all NAND flash product categories.
+TrendForce projects a 33–38% NAND flash price increase in Q1 2026, with client SSD prices expected to rise at least 40% quarter-over-quarter.

 Best strategy for buyers

 Buy what you need now — waiting is unlikely to save money.
 Target 2TB–4TB Gen 4 NVMe drives for the best $/TB ratio.
 Gen 5 drives offer marginal real-world benefits for most users at significantly higher cost.
-For bulk storage needs, HDDs remain 5–8x cheaper per TB than SSDs.
+For bulk storage, HDDs remain 5–8× cheaper per TB than SSDs.

 Frequently Asked Questions About SSD Prices